High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Introduction

 Using the moment conditions in equation (\ref{EQ:momentCond}), we can construct the regular GMM estimator to estimate $\boldsymbol{\beta}^{*}$.
 The main advantage of the special regressor approach is its ability to estimate the coefficients in a manner akin to linear models.

-A drawback of the special regressor approach is its requirement to estimate the conditional density $f\left( V|\boldsymbol{Z}_{1}^{p_{n}}\right)$.
-Even when dealing with a moderate number of elements (e.g., $p_n=10$) in $\boldsymbol{Z}_{1}^{p_{n}}$, estimating $f\left( V|\boldsymbol{Z}_{1}^{p_{n}}\right)$ is challenging due to the curse of dimensionality.
+A drawback of the special regressor approach is its requirement to estimate the conditional density $f\left(V|\boldsymbol{Z}_{1}^{p_{n}}\right)$.
+Even when dealing with a moderate number of elements (e.g., $p_{n}=10$) in $\boldsymbol{Z}_{1}^{p_{n}}$, nonparametrically estimating $f\left(V|\boldsymbol{Z}_{1}^{p_{n}}\right)$ is challenging due to the curse of dimensionality.
 As a result, the special regressor estimation becomes infeasible if we allow the number of elements in $\boldsymbol{Z}_{1}^{p_{n}}$ to diverge.
 This paper is motivated by the observation that often only a few elements in $\boldsymbol{Z}_{1}^{p_{n}}$ are ``relevant'' to $V$.
-Then, the estimator becomes feasible, provided we can identify these relevant $Z$s with high probability.
-Interestingly, the foundational study by \cite{HallRacineLi} revealed a surprising prevalence of ``irrelevant'' components in estimating conditional densities.
-Applying the special regressor approach, \cite{DongLewbel2015} adopted ``negative age'' as the special regressor to study inter-state migration.
-Their sample consists of individuals who are 23 to 59 years old, have completed education, and were not retired in 1990.
+Then, the estimator becomes feasible, provided we can distinguish these relevant $Z$s from the irrelevant ones with high probability.

+Interestingly, the foundational study by \citet{HallRacineLi} revealed a surprising prevalence of ``irrelevant'' components in estimating conditional densities.
+Applying the special regressor approach, \citet{DongLewbel2015} adopted ``negative age'' as the special regressor to study inter-state migration.
+Their sample consists of 23 to 59 years old individuals who had completed education and were not retired in 1990.
 Of all the regressors, ``negative age'' is expected to be independent of factors such as ``education'' (since all individuals had completed their education), ``gender'', ``race'', and potentially ``government benefit''.
-If we focus on the sample of a slightly older group (35 to 59, for example), ``negative age'' may be considered independent of ``marital status'' and even ``number of children''.
-This can be further seen from the application of \cite{XueYangZhou}, which studied the migration intention of rural residents in China using the special regressor method.
+This can be further seen from the application of \citet{XueYangZhou}, which studied the migration intention of rural residents in China using the special regressor method.
 The special regressor adopted in their paper is the ``average daily precipitation''.
-Since precipitation is strongly exogenous and unlikely to be affected by individual characteristics, they assumed $V$ to be independent of all other regressors and only calculate $\hat{f}\left( V\right)$ for (\ref{EQ:Ytide}).
+Since precipitation is strongly exogenous and unlikely to be affected by individual characteristics, they assumed $V$ to be independent of all other regressors and only calculate $\hat{f}\left(V\right)$ for (\ref{EQ:Ytide}).
 Notably, this study did not formally test the validity of this assumption.
 Our paper proposes a data-driven procedure to address this challenge rigorously.